Theta

 “Open!” the queen commanded.
 She placed her hands on the shamed Eve and released the latch with abandon.
 Instantly, the box sprung to life, starting with a loud thumping “tock, tick, tock, tick,” from somewhere inside the crate.
 Thereafter, little clockwork clicks and chimes filled the royal hall.
 The queen, startled by the sudden action, recoiled as the imposing black walls of the box smoothly unfolded themselves and revealed their secrets to the whole ballroom.
 From the royal party, there was an audible gasp, followed by the same from the nearest to the royal family who were keen to mimic the surprise of their hosts.
 Further back, there was a little annoyance at what the fuss was about.
 From there, it only looked to them like a simple statue of a large male figure, twice the size of a man, sitting at an enormous writing desk.
 What they didn’t see, and what had given the royal party the shock, was that as soon as the walls pulled back, the figure gingerly took a quill from his desk, dipped it in ink, and began to write.

 “It’s an automaton!” the queen squealed.
 Excitedly, she ran around the thing and admired it like a child.
 The mechanism was concealed inside a large box decorated with with more scenes of Pygmalion colorfully painted on its sides.
 Atop the box sat the figure, dressed for the masquerade no less, complete with an ivory mask for a face.
 It was so keenly crafted that its movements, down to the slightest detail, mimicked with perfect fluidity a real human being.
 That it was impossibly large was the only convincing clue that it wasn’t merely a man in costume cleverly playing a part.
 The crowd cheered and the king congratulated himself once again.
-With as much warning as before, the figure elicited another gasp when it picked up the letter that it had written and handed it directly to the queen.
-She jovially read it to her guests.

 My name is Theta, the Mechanical Philosopher.
 Long have I traveled and far have I come to bring you wisdom and knowledge.
 For, I store the wisdom of monks in my gears, and the mystic knowledge of shaman are wound in my springs.